-What are Marine Fasteners?
+What Makes Marine Fasteners Different From Other Fasteners?

 The purpose of using a marine fastener versus other fasteners is to withstand corrosive saltwater and other harsh marine environments.
 Marine fasteners are commonly made from stainless steel or carbon steel which has a corrosion-resistant coating applied to it.